spotty-cloud/spotty/README.md

 to specify the absolute or the relative path to the project directory.

 To continue training of an existing session use `--session` parameter.

-### Issues ###

-If you're using the MINGW you might get an error:

-    bash: /c/Program Files/Anaconda/Scripts/cloud-training: C:/Program: bad interpreter: Permission denied

-I simply fixed it by changing the first line of the "cloud-training" script to:

-    #!python.exe